 One of the most popular drawings from the Florentine codex depicts three Aztec “eagle warriors”.
-In my previous articles on sea peoples (accessible here) I have already drawn some parallels between these “feathered costumes” of Americas, the ones of “sea peoples” as well as those of medieval hussars, whose origins can be traced to Balkans.
+In other articles on sea peoples (accessible here) I have already drawn some parallels between these “feathered costumes” of Americas, the ones of “sea peoples” as well as those of medieval hussars, whose origins lie in the Balkans.
 But this time something else caught my eye – their shields.
 Their heraldry bears some striking resemblance to shields of ancient Illyria and Sparta.

 Florentine Codex IX – Aztec Warriors

-I will go straight to the facts.
 The shield that first caught my eye is the one in the middle.
-It looks just like one of the most famous shields of the whole ancient world – Spartan shield with Lambda sign:
+It looks just like one of the most famous shields of the ancient world – Spartan shield with Lambda sign:

-Curious why would Aztec warrior carry a Spartan shield I decided to check the others as well.
-Pretty soon I discovered that the Aztec warrior on the right has something that looks like Illyrian shield:
+Curious why would Aztec warrior carry a Spartan shield I decided to check the other two symbols.
+And it looks like the Aztec warrior on the right has something that looks like an Illyrian shield:

 *Note also the typical Illyrian feathered helmet, compared with the feathers of the Aztec warriors.

-As for the “two birds” motive on the first shield on the left, I was not so lucky when it comes to Illyrian shield heraldry, but I did manage to find another famous Illyrian artifact – An iron age votive chariot from Glasinac near Sarajevo, Bosnia and Herzegovina.
-Even though this is not a shield, the two birds were obviously an important symbol for Illyrians, to be placed on such a votive chariot.
+As for the “two birds” motive on the first shield on the left, I was not so lucky when it comes to Illyrian shield heraldry, but I did manage to find another famous Illyrian artifact – An iron age votive chariot from Glasinac near Sarajevo, Bosnia, and Herzegovina.
+Even though this is not a shield, the two birds symbol was obviously an important symbol for Illyrians, since this is a votive chariot.

-A coincidence?
-Maybe.
-Skeptics will say that this 16th century manuscript was composed by the first missionaries of the New world and therefore influenced with their own ideas.
+Skeptics will say that this 16th-century manuscript has some influence of the first missionaries of the New World.
 And they could be right, but the motives to do something like that would still remain unclear.
 Besides, chances are slim that they would be familiar with Illyrian heraldry.
 Wikipedia article on Florentine codex images states the following:

-As for the Spartans, in distant times they had lived very close to Illyrian lands, as we know from writings of Herodotus: “And since, having been driven out from Istiaiotida by the Kadmeans, they lived in Pindos under the nation named Makednon…”
+“Having been driven out from Istiaiotida by the Kadmeans, they lived in Pindos under the nation named Makedon…”